lil-lab/cb2/README.md

 ### Client

+CB2 is designed such that most game logic can be modified without having to recompile the Unity client.
+However, if you do need to recompile the client, you'll need to install Unity.

 The client is a Unity project developed using Unity `Version 2020.3.xx`.
-This is contained in the `game/` directory.
+This is contained in the `unity_client/` directory.
 Once unity is installed, the application should open successfully.

 For development purposes, the server may be run locally and the client run directly in the Unity editor.
 This connects to the server using the default lobby.
 For deployment, the game is compiled to HTML + WebGL.